Use models in Model Garden

 Before you begin, specify a quota project to run the following commands.
 The commands you run are counted against the quotas for that project.
 For more information, see Set the quota project.

-1. List the models that you can deploy by running the gcloud beta ai model-garden models list command.
-This command lists all model IDs and which ones you can self deploy.
+1. To list the models that you can deploy, run the gcloud ai model-garden models list command.
+This command lists all model IDs and indicates which ones you can self-deploy.

 In the output, find the model ID to deploy.
 The following example shows an abbreviated output.